Developer(s) – Rare Ltd

-Released as a launch title for the Xbox 360 in 2005, following Microsoft purchase of Rare from Nintendo as a second party developer back in 2003, Perfect Dark Zero, like Kameo: Elements of Power, was originality intended to be a GameCube game, but instead saw release on the Xbox 360, garnishing critical acclaim and generating profits equivalent to four times it’s development costs.
+Released as a launch title for the Xbox 360 in 2005, following Microsoft purchase of Rare from Nintendo as a second party developer back in 2003, Perfect Dark Zero, like Kameo: Elements of Power, was originality intended to be a GameCube game, but instead saw release on the Xbox 360, garnishing critical acclaim and generating profits equivalent to four times its development costs.
 After playing this game myself, I see very little special about it; especially compared to the original Nintendo 64 game.
-It was one of two games I played on the Xbox 360, which made me thin that the console’s early years were questionable until the release of The Elder Scrolls IV: Oblivion; the other being King Kong.
+It was one of two games I played on the Xbox 360, which made me think that the console’s early years were questionable until the release of The Elder Scrolls IV: Oblivion; the other being King Kong.

 Graphics – 7/10

-For the most part, the visuals did a well enough job of showing what the Xbox 360 was capable of displaying in terms of graphical quality compared to sixth generation visuals.
+For the most part, the visuals did a well enough job of showing what the Xbox 360 was capable of displaying in terms of graphical quality compared to sixth-generation visuals.
 The conceptual design isn’t too bad either, featuring elements both new to the series, and elements reminiscent of the original game, such as level layouts and modes of transportation.
 The biggest problem I have with them, however, is that the developers seemingly abandoned the dark and gritty tone set by the original game, which I prefer greatly, and which I believe better fits into the basic premise of the series.